Marzena Piotrowska (Course Leader), Julian Allen, Mengqiu (Matthew) Cao, Jacques Leonardi, Maja Piecyk, Allan Woodburn

 Mengqiu (Matthew) Cao is Senior Lecturer in Transport and Urban Planning at the School of Architecture and Cities.
 He has worked in both academia and industry, specialising in an interdisciplinary research field crossing transport analysis and urban studies.

-Jacques Leonardi is Senior Research Fellow with 19 years’ experience in developing, testing and evaluating sustainable logistics solutions.
-His research focuses on supply chain energy and global logistics, applying survey methods to evaluate new technologies and policy impacts.
+Jacques Leonardi is Professor of Sustainable Logistics with over 20 years’ experience in developing, testing and evaluating sustainable logistics solutions.
+His research focuses on supply chain energy and global logistics, and applies methods to evaluate new technologies and policy impacts.

 Maja Piecyk is Professor in Logistics.
 Her research interests focus on the optimisation of supply chain networks, GHG auditing of businesses and the sustainability of freight transport operations.
 Piecyk is a Chartered Member of the Chartered Institute of Logistics and Transport (UK).

-Allan Woodburn is Principal Lecturer in Freight Transport and Logistics, with 25 years’ teaching experience, and often working on industry research and consultancy.
-His research focuses on different aspects of rail freight including policy, operations, sustainability and efficiency.
+Allan Woodburn is Principal Lecturer in Freight Transport and Logistics, with over 25 years’ teaching experience.
+He often works on industry research and consultancy and his research focuses on different aspects of rail freight including policy, operations, sustainability and efficiency.

 The course can be taken full-time over 12 months or part- time over 2 years, starting in September.
 We also offer a Logistics and Supply Chain Management Postgraduate Diploma and a Logistics and Supply Chain Management Postgraduate Certificate.
 The Diploma usually takes one year to complete full-time, while the Certificate usually takes six months to one year to complete part-time.
 Each taught module occupies a three-hour slot per week.
 Modules use a variety of teaching and learning methods including academic lectures, seminars, tutorials, case studies, guest speakers, site visits, small group exercises, and group and individual presentations.